julianpeeters/avro-scala-runtime-type-provider/README.md

 1) Reflection circumvents type-saftey.
 If you find yourself here, please consider if you truly need to define classes at runtime.
 For example, a file that is accessed at runtime is often *also* accessible at compile-time, and therefore is candidate for a [Avro-Scala-Macro-Annotations](https://github.com/julianpeeters/avro-scala-macro-annotations), which is type-safe.

+2) This was developed with the intention of providing a type parameter to Scalavro and Salat-Avro, which use case classes to represent Avro records.
+Any other utility is incidental.

-2) If you only need a single class per Schema/package, please see [scala-avro-toolbox-type-provider](https://github.com/julianpeeters/scala-avro-toolbox-type-provider) for a tool that uses the official (yet still experimental) way to generate classes at runtime.
+3) If you only need a single class per Schema/package, please see [scala-avro-toolbox-type-provider](https://github.com/julianpeeters/scala-avro-toolbox-type-provider) for a tool that uses the official (yet still experimental) way to generate classes at runtime.
 Keep an eye on [scala.meta])(http://scalameta.org/) to solve the single-class-per-package issue.

-3) ObjectWeb's ASM classwriter, and thus this project, is _not_ thread-safe.
+4) ObjectWeb's ASM classwriter, and thus this project, is _not_ thread-safe.

 ##In the Future: